humilis/humilis-kinesis-processor/README.rst

-A `humilis <https://github.com/humilis/humilis>`__ plugin to deploy a `Lambda <https://aws.amazon.com/documentation/lambda/>`__ function that maps events in a `Kinesis <https://aws.amazon.com/documentation/kinesis/>`__ event stream using a user-defined list of Python callables.
+A `humilis <https://github.com/humilis/humilis>`__ plugin to deploy a `Lambda <https://aws.amazon.com/documentation/lambda/>`__ function that maps events in a `Kinesis <https://aws.amazon.com/documentation/kinesis/>`__ event stream using a list of Python callables.

 Installation
 ------------